Andrew Ng: Publications and awards

 He has corefereed hundreds of AI publications in journals like NeurIPS.
-He has also been the editor for the Journal of Artificial Intelligence Research (JAIR), Associate Editor for the IEEE Robotics and Automation Society Conference Editorial Board (ICRA), and much more.
+He has also been the editor of the Journal of Artificial Intelligence Research (JAIR), Associate Editor for the IEEE Robotics and Automation Society Conference Editorial Board (ICRA), and much more.

 He has given invited talks at NASA, Google, Microsoft, Lockheed Martin, the Max Planck Society, Stanford, Princeton, UPenn, Cornell, MIT, UC Berkeley, and dozens of other universities.
 Outside of the US, he has lectured in Spain, Germany, Israel, China, Korea, and Canada.

 He has also written for Harvard Business Review, HuffPost, Slate, Apple News, and Quora Sessions' Twitter.
 He also writes a weekly digital newsletter called The Batch.

 Books

 He also wrote a book Machine Learning Yearning, a practical guide for those interested in machine learning, which he distributed for free.
 In December 2018, he wrote a sequel called AI Transformation Playbook.

 Ng contributed one chapter to Architects of Intelligence: The Truth About AI from the People Building it (2018) by the American futurist Martin Ford.